zfrohardt/phase-3-ruby-oo-object-relationships-kickstarter-lab/README.md

 a relationship where both sides have many of the other.

-ProjectBacker is also a great example of how awesome object orientation is &mdash; we can use OO to represent real-world relationships and classes to represent _things_.
+ProjectBacker is also a great example of how awesome object orientation is — we can use OO to represent real-world relationships and classes to represent _things_.
 But sometimes, when we need more flexibility, classes can exist purely to represent a _relationship_.